b0938930511/llvm-project/clang/docs/UsersManual.rst

 .. option:: -fconstexpr-depth=N

-  Sets the limit for constexpr function invocations to N. The default is 512.
+  Sets the limit for recursive constexpr function invocations to N.  The default is 512.

 .. option:: -fconstexpr-steps=N

   Sets the limit for the number of full-expressions evaluated in a single constant expression evaluation.
-This also controls the maximum size of array and dynamic array allocation that can be constant evaluated.
 The default is 1048576.

 .. option:: -ftemplate-depth=N